roadtripgames/boiler-demo/NOTES.md

 - [x] create team from user profile modal
 - [x] create team for all users
 - [x] role management if you're an admin
-- responsiveness prototype
-- billing page
-- waitlist
-- more pixel perfect components
-- more react emails
-- phone number, phone number confirm (letterloop)
-- change to "email sign in link" screen
-- add more auth providers
-- don't expose radix-ui if you can afford it?
-- team profile section in settings
-- different routes for teams like vercel

 ## Jan 18